 Since the Agreement on the free movement of persons (AFMP) came into force, health insurance obligations have been based on the place-of-work principle.

-Despite being resident in Switzerland, Swiss nationals or nationals of an EU/EFTA country who exercise a remunerated activity in the territory of a single EU/EFTA member state are obliged to contribute to that country’s health insurance scheme.
+Despite being resident in Switzerland, Swiss nationals or nationals of an EU/EFTA country or UK who exercise a remunerated activity in the territory of a single EU/EFTA member state or UK are obliged to contribute to that country’s health insurance scheme.

-Simultaneous employed activities in the EU/EFTA or Switzerland
+Simultaneous employed activities in the EU/EFTA/UK or Switzerland

-A Swiss national or national of an EU member state who simultaneously pursues employed activities either in the territory of more than one EU/EFTA member state, or in Switzerland and in the territory of one or more EU/EFTA member states is subject to the legislation of a single country.
+A Swiss national or national of an EU/EFTA member state or UK who simultaneously pursues employed activities either in the territory of more than one EU/EFTA member state or UK, or in Switzerland and in the territory of one or more EU/EFTA member states or UK is subject to the legislation of a single country.
 The legislation of the country of residence is applicable if a substantial part of the person’s activities (in general, more than 25%) are performed there.
 Depending on the circumstances, a person without substantial activities in his or her country of residence may be subject either to the legislation of the country where the employer is based, or to that of the country of residence.
-For further information, see the document “Information of 9 March 2012 on the new European legislation on the coordination of social security systems” (in French/German/Italian).
+For further information, see the document “Information of 9 March 2012 on the new European legislation on the coordination of social security systems” (in French/German/Italian as well as “

-Employed and self-employed activities in the EU/EFTA or Switzerland
+Employed and self-employed activities in the EU/EFTA/UK or Switzerland

 A person who pursues an employed activity in one country and a self-employed activity in another is subject to the legislation of the country in which the employed activity is pursued.